Yamasani06/Portfolio/README.md

 # Features
 Home Page: Introduction and a brief overview.

-About Page: Details about my background, education, and experience.
+About Page: Details about my background, education, and certifications.

 Projects: Showcases my work with descriptions.